a-andres1/password-generator/README.md

 Added some JS for grabbing upper and lower case letters.
 Want to write one for numbers next.
 Numbers, done.
 Now on to special characters.
 Not as straightforward as grabbing a charCode this time because they are all over the chart.
 If I did it the way I'm currently doing it, then it's way too complicated.
 I'm going to look around for an easier solution.

 Found a solution for my special characters.
 Made them into a variable as a string, then wrote math to grab a random character from that string.

+Got a bunch of loops to figure out next though and that feels a bit intimidating.

+Added my prompts so that I can start track what needs to go with what.
+I'm still going to need to tell my code "if this prompt returns false, that means no lower case letters" etc. But for now at least I have those.
+I don't know if they're in the right place.
+I don't think they are.
+Also, they are not prompts, but confirms.